Attention-deficit/hyperactivity disorder (ADHD) in children

 - Anxiety disorders, which may cause overwhelming worry and nervousness, and include obsessive compulsive disorder (OCD)

 - Mood disorders, including depression and bipolar disorder, which includes depression as well as manic behavior

 - Autism spectrum disorder, a condition related to brain development that impacts how a person perceives and socializes with others

 - Tic disorder or Tourette syndrome, disorders that involve repetitive movements or unwanted sounds (tics) that can't be easily controlled

 To help reduce your child's risk of ADHD:

 - During pregnancy, avoid anything that could harm fetal development.
 For example, don't drink alcohol, use recreational drugs or smoke cigarettes.

-- Protect your child from exposure to pollutants and toxins, including cigarette smoke and lead paint (found in some old buildings).
+- Protect your child from exposure to pollutants and toxins, including cigarette smoke and lead paint.

 - Limit screen time.
 Although still unproved, it may be prudent for children to avoid excessive exposure to TV and video games in the first five years of life.